tjgalvin/da_fits_warp/README.md

-# fits_warp
+# da_fits_warp
 Aim: Warp catalogues and images to remove the distorting affect of the ionosphere.
+This version uses Dask arrays to handle code parallelisation.

 Authors: Natasha Hurley-Walker and Paul Hancock